-The College works hard to ensure the safety of all individuals within its campus community.
+St. Norbert College works hard to ensure the safety of all individuals within its campus community.
 Everyone - students, faculty and staff - plays an important role in preventing and reporting crime.
 It is our belief that information, personal awareness and the elimination of opportunity are key elements in staying safe and reducing crime.
 Similarly, fire safety is extremely important to the college.
-Students, faculty and staff must familiarize themselves with policies, equipment and evacuation procedures to ensure the safety of the entire College community.
+Students, faculty and staff must familiarize themselves with policies, equipment and evacuation procedures to ensure the safety of the entire St. Norbert College campus community.

-For more information, contact the Senior Director of Campus Safety at 920-403-1346.
+For more information, contact the Director of Campus Safety at 920-403-1346.

-Fire Statistics

-St. Norbert College (Main)
+Fire Statistics Saint Norbert College (Main)